ldn-softdev/jtc/README.md

 ### 6. Debugability / JSON validation
 `jtc` is extensively debuggable: the more times option `-d` is given the more debugs will be produced (currently debug depth may go as deep as 7: `-ddddddd`).
-Enabling too many debugs might be overwhelming, though one specific case many would find extremely useful - when validating a faling JSON:
+Enabling too many debugs might be overwhelming, though one specific case many would find extremely useful - when validating a failing JSON:
 ```
 bash $ <addressbook-sampe.json jtc
 jtc json exception: expected_json_value